EgiKarakashi/skill-matrix/Diary.md

 13:00 After making sure that the tables were crated right we also created the seeds.

 16:20 Pushed the changes of the tables and the seeds in git.

+9:05 Made Some changes on seeds and creating view with react